Back to Virginia

 two-thirds majority vote

-A decision made when at least two out of every three members agree.
+A decision made by at least two out of every three members voting on an issue.

 nongovernmental entity